Riemann Hypothesis History

 Nevertheless, he has proven that there are infinitely many roots ##s## of the ##\zeta##-function with ##\mathfrak{R}(s)=1/2## and that almost all roots are close to the critical line.
 Siegel has discovered these proofs in 1935 when he investigated Riemann’s estate.
 Riemann never published them.
 It was Hardy 1914 who first published a proof that there are infinitely many zeros on the critical line.
 A little later 1921, Hardy and Littlewood proved that there is a constant ##A>0## such that there are more than ##AT## zeros with real part ##1/2## whose (absolute) imaginary part is smaller than ##T.## It follows that there is a non-zero percentage ##B## of zeros on the critical line.
 Levinson showed in 1974 that ##B>1/3.##

 It is not quite clear whether Hardy believed in God or was just superstitious.
-However, in any case, he believed God will do everything to make his life tough and complicated.
+However, in any case, he believed God would do everything to make his life tough and complicated.
 One day, he was on a journey back home from a meeting with Harald Bohr (Niels Bohr’s brother) in Copenhagen.
-He had to take a ship and the boat he got didn’t look very trustful.
+He had to take a ship and the boat he got didn’t look very trustworthy.
 Typically, he thought, why me?

-So he sent a postcard before boarding to Bohr claiming he has found the proof of Riemann’s hypothesis.
+So he sent a postcard before boarding to Bohr claiming he had found the proof of Riemann’s hypothesis.
 When asked afterward, why, he replied: Well, if the ship sank the proof would have been lost but I would have become the most famous mathematician of my generation.
 God won’t allow this to happen.
 That way I only had to write Bohr another postcard in which I revealed to have made a mistake.

 This anecdote and data demonstrate how famous the Riemann hypothesis was already at the beginning of the last century despite Riemann’s indifference to the problem that since carries his name.

-Hilbert had been invited to give a lecture at the second international congress of mathematicians in August 1900 in Paris.
-He decided not to give a lecture in which he would report and appreciate what had been achieved in mathematics so far, nor to respond to Henri Poincaré’s lecture at the first international congress of mathematicians in 1897 on the relationship between mathematics and physics.
+Hilbert had been invited to give a lecture at the second International Congress of Mathematicians in August 1900 in Paris.
+He decided not to give a lecture in which he would report and appreciate what had been achieved in mathematics so far, nor to respond to Henri Poincaré’s lecture at the first International Congress of Mathematicians in 1897 on the relationship between mathematics and physics.
 Instead, his lecture was intended to offer a kind of programmatic outlook on future mathematics in the coming century.
 This objective is expressed in his introductory words:

-“Who among us would not like to lift the veil that hides the future, to have a look at the forthcoming advances of our science and into the mysteries of its development during the centuries to come!
+“Who among us would not like to lift the veil that hides the future, to have a look at the forthcoming advances of our science and into the mysteries of its development during the centuries to come?
 What particular goals will it be that the leading mathematical minds of generations to come will aspire to?
 What new methods and new facts will the new centuries discover in the vast and rich field of mathematical thought?”

 He, therefore, took the congress as an opportunity to compile a thematically diverse list of unsolved mathematical problems.
 As early as December 1899 he began to think about the subject.
 At the beginning of the new year, he then asked his close friends Hermann Minkowski and Adolf Hurwitz for suggestions as to which areas a corresponding lecture should cover; both read the manuscript and commented on it before the lecture.
 However, Hilbert only finally wrote down his list immediately before the congress – which is why it does not yet appear in the official congress program.
 The lecture was originally supposed to be given at the opening, but Hilbert was still working on it at the time.
 Now they are known as Hilbert’s 23 problems.
 There has been found a 24th in his estate: “How can the simplicity of a mathematical proof be measured, and how can its minimum be found?”, but the official count is 23.
-They are in part very specific like the first one: “Prove the continuum hypothesis.” even if obviously not necessarily solvable, or very vague like the sixth one: “Mathematical treatment of the axioms of physics.”
+They are in part very specific like the first one: “Prove the continuum hypothesis.” even if not necessarily solvable, or very vague like the sixth one: “Mathematical treatment of the axioms of physics.”
 Here we are interested in the eighth: Prove the Riemann hypothesis, the Goldbach conjecture, and the twin prime conjecture.
 [3]

 “Recently, significant advances have been made in the theory of the distribution of prime numbers by Hadamard, de La Vallee-Poussin, V. Mangoldt, and others.
-However, in order to completely solve the problems posed by Riemann’s treatise ‘On the Number of Primes Below a Given Size’, it is still necessary to prove the correctness of Riemann’s extremely important claim that the zeros of the function ##\zeta(s)##, which is defined by the series ##\zeta (s)=1+\frac{1}{2^{s}}+\frac{1}{3^{s}}+\cdots ##, all have the real components ##1/2## if one disregards the well-known negative integer zeros.
-As soon as this proof is successful, the further task would be to examine the Riemann infinite series for the number of primes more precisely and in particular to decide whether the difference between the number of primes below a magnitude and the integral logarithm of ##x## becomes in fact no higher than the ##\tfrac{1}{2}##th order in ##x## at infinity, and further, whether those from the first complex zeros of the function ##\zeta (s)## dependent terms of Riemann’s formula really cause the local compression of the prime numbers, which one noticed when counting the prime numbers.”
+However, to completely solve the problems posed by Riemann’s treatise ‘On the Number of Primes Below a Given Size’, it is still necessary to prove the correctness of Riemann’s extremely important claim that the zeros of the function ##\zeta(s)##, which is defined by the series ##\zeta (s)=1+\frac{1}{2^{s}}+\frac{1}{3^{s}}+\cdots ##, all have the real components ##1/2## if one disregards the well-known negative integer zeros.
+As soon as this proof is successful, the further task would be to examine the Riemann infinite series for the number of primes more precisely and in particular to decide whether the difference between the number of primes below a magnitude and the integral logarithm of ##x## becomes no higher than the ##\tfrac{1}{2}##th order in ##x## at infinity, and further, whether those from the first complex zeros of the function ##\zeta (s)## dependent terms of Riemann’s formula cause the local compression of the prime numbers, which one noticed when counting the prime numbers.”
 [13]

 Yes, language was a different one a century ago.
 Hilbert himself classified the Riemann hypothesis as less difficult than, for example, the Fermat problem: in a lecture in 1919 he expressed the hope that a proof would be found in his lifetime, in the case of the Fermat conjecture perhaps in the lifetime of the youngest listeners; he considered the transcendence proofs in his 7th problem to be the most difficult – a problem that was solved in the 1930s by Gelfond and Theodor Schneider.
 The Fermat problem was solved in 1995 by Andrew Wiles and Richard Taylor as part of their proof of the modularity theorem.
 A proof that is not only rather long but also rather technical and complicated, so the comparison with the Riemann hypothesis is possibly not as far-fetched as it may sound.